AshishMaheshwari5959/Docker-Project/README.md

 @ And run by configuring environments
 @ Now we have to configure docker-compose file
 @ And we have to run only docker-compose file

+# Softwares & Platforms used
+@ Redhat LINUX
+@ Oracle Virtual Box
+@ Python3

+# Scope of Improvements
+@ Using public IP
+@ Configuring webserver and database more efficiently

+THANK YOU VIMAL SIR AND IIEC RISE FOR SUCH EMPOWERING KNOWLEDGE AND GUIDANCE